DiogoBarrosMartins/MTG-Drafter/README.md

 # MTG-Drafter
+A MTG APP TO SEARCH FOR CARDS WITH NO ADDS.
+HEHE

 A single page application interactive web application designed for Magic: The Gathering (MTG) enthusiasts.
 This project allows users to search for MTG cards by name, view detailed card information, and explore card art.
 Leveraging the Scryfall API, it offers a seamless and intuitive interface for discovering and appreciating the art and details of MTG cards.
 It also simulates boosters, it also simmulates a draft table with different boosters on each player hands.